CyberSamuraiBSK/Thesis-Project-Code/README.md

 ## Overview

-This repository contains the implementation developed for the BSc thesis:
+This repository contains the implemented code developed for the BSc thesis:

 **“Post-Breach Cybersecurity inside Datacenters via Anomaly-Detection Network Defence and SDN-Based Deception”**